grafana/grafana/docs/sources/dashboards/variables/add-template-variables/index.md

 {{% /admonition %}}

 1. [Enter general options](#enter-general-options).
-1. In the **Data source** list, select the target data source.
+1. Under **Ad-hoc options**, select a target data source in **Data source** drop-down list.

    You can also click **Open advanced data source picker** to see more options, including adding a data source (Admins only).
    For more information about data sources, refer to [Add a data source](ref:add-a-data-source).

+1. (Optional) To provide the filter dimensions as comma-separated values (CSV), toggle the **Use static key dimensions** switch on and enter the values in the provided space.
 1. Click **Save dashboard**.
+1. Enter and optional description of your dashboard changes, and then click **Save**.
 1. Click **Back to dashboard** and **Exit edit**.

-### Create ad hoc filters
+### Create dashboard filters

 Ad hoc filters are one of the most complex and flexible variable options available.
 Instead of a regular list of variable options, this variable allows you to build a dashboard-wide ad hoc query.
 Filters you apply in this manner are applied to all panels on the dashboard.

+Once you've added an ad hoc filter in the dashboard settings, you can add label/value pairs to the filter.

+To create dashboard filters, follow these steps:

+1. In the dashboard, click in the filter field.
+1. Select a label.
+1. Select an operator.
+1. Select a value.
+1. Repeat this process as needed until you have all the filters you need.

+You can edit or delete a filter in the following ways:

+- To edit the operator or value of a filter, click anywhere on the filter and update it.
+- To change the filter label, you must delete the filter and create a new one.
+- To delete a filter, click the **X** next to it.

 ## Configure variable selection options